 The new space is located on the far side of El Rayo's parking lot.
 When we walked in, the lengthening spring days gave us a nice sunlit view of the bar.
 Even though we sat in a booth I was visually drawn towards the bar area.

-And the bar would be a great place to spend your time, between the 30 tequilas to chose from, the cocktail list, and a late night bar menu (note: food after 9pm in Portland!).
+And the bar would be a great place to spend your time, between the 30 tequilas to choose from, the cocktail list, and a late night bar menu (note: food after 9pm in Portland!).

 In addition to that Slow Burn (pepper infused tequila, lime juice, vermouth, olive brine, and triple sec, served up and rimmed with spicy "mystery powder") I mentioned, we tried the El Cuidad - tequila, St. Germaine, agave nectar, and lemon juice, served up with a twist.